Health Services Manager Salary: Your 2025 Guide

 [Featured Image]: Hospital Administrator, wearing a white lab coat and orange top, standing outside an office, preparing to meet with hospital employees.

-If you're interested in a career as a health services manager, it's essential to have the latest salary information.
-Unlike doctors and nurses who treat patients, a health services manager tackles the administrative side of health care.
-Learning more about this job and your potential health services manager salary can help you decide if this career is right for you.
+If you’re interested in a career as a health services manager, it’s essential to have the latest salary information.
+Unlike doctors and nurses who treat patients, a health services manager handles the administrative side of health care.
+Learn more about this job and your potential health services manager salary to help you decide if this career is right for you.

 Other names for health services managers

 Health services managers have many titles that generally mean the same thing.
-Some are labeled medical and health services managers, some are called health care administrators, and some are called health care executives.
+Some are medical and health services managers, some are health care administrators, and some are health care executives.

 Types of health services managers

-Not all health services managers fit into one box.
-When pursuing this profession, you'll have a few different options for where you work and what you do:
+Not all health services managers have the same duties.
+When pursuing this profession, you’ll have a few different options for where you work and what you do:

 • Hospital administrator: As a hospital administrator, you would be responsible for the daily function of a hospital.
 Just a few of the operations you would oversee include admissions, billing, human resources, policy compliance, fundraising, and community outreach.
 You would also be in charge of the various department heads within the facility.

 • Nursing home administrator: While employed as a nursing home administrator, you would oversee the day-to-day operations of a nursing home.
-Because these facilities are smaller than hospitals, nursing homes often require a more hands-on approach from administrators.
+Because these facilities are smaller than hospitals, nursing homes often require a more practical approach from administrators.
 You would be in charge of admissions, billing, managing staff, health care equipment, and supplies, ensuring patients and the building are well cared for.
-All states require that nursing home administrators get licensed, which involves passing of a national licensing exam.
+All states require that nursing home administrators earn their license, which involves passing a national licensing exam.

 • Clinical manager: As a clinical manager, you would be responsible for a particular hospital or outpatient center department, such as nursing or physical therapy.
 Job duties include setting department goals, creating and implementing department policies and budgets, recruiting and hiring staff, and setting staff schedules.

-According to the Bureau of Labor Statistics, a health services manager earns a median wage of $101,340 as of May 2021 [1].
+According to the US Bureau of Labor Statistics, a health services manager earns a median wage of $110,680 [1].

 Salary information and variations

-Across all industries, your salaries may vary even if you have the same job title as another person.
-Reasons for this variation can include:
+Across all industries, your salary may vary even if you have the same job title as another person.
+Reasons for this variation can include the following factors.

 Location and salary